theADAMJR/sixpg-dashboard/src/assets/docs/bot.md

 - publically accessible via the API

 #### Guild
-- saves guild config data to allow users to customize their guilds via the dashboard
+- saves bot config data to allow users to customize their bots via the dashboard
 - represents a discord.js `Guild`
 - publically accessible via the API

 #### Log
-- saves audit log data when a manager edits their guild configs via the dashboard
+- saves audit log data when a manager edits their bot configs via the dashboard
 - publically accessible via the API

 #### Member
-- local guild member data which is used for storing XP data and warnings
+- local bot member data which is used for storing XP data and warnings
-- represets a discord.js `GuildMember`
+- represets a discord.js `BotMember`
 - publically accessible via the API

 #### User